The pictures below are applicable to most 8-pushbutton knitting machines.

 There are actually a lot of reasons for that, and they depend on the situation.

 It depends on the width of what you are knitting and also on your comfort level.
 It also depends on your machine.
 For example, the needlbed of the Brother KH930 is pretty wide (beyond where the needles are nested).
-In additional, the end cap on the right-hand side is wide too.
+In addition, the end cap on the right-hand side is wide too.
 So, even if you are moving the garter carriage past the sensor (to activate the “GC ON” light on the machine), rails are not necessarily.
 Thus, even if you are knitting on the full bed (like shown in this video), rails are not all that necessary.

 Just the brackets should not affect GC functioning.
 However, some believe that the best angle for GC to work properly is when the machine is flat.
 Thus, use the flat table clamps, not the S-curved ones (those that we use to attach our machines to ribbers).